 There’s a storm brewing for many captive insurance agencies and their agents, and that storm may be lengthy.

 The problem is that you don’t know what you don’t know, and it’s not your fault.
 Is there a Holy Grail available yet for a complete agency management system?
-Regardless of whether you are a captive or independent agent, there are some essential components and relevant factors that you may want to consider in your search for a new agency management system.
+Regardless of whether you are a captive or independent agent, let’s examine some essential components and relevant factors that should help you in your search for a new agency management system.

 First, software security should be your foremost concern.
 When evaluating agency management system software, at a minimum, make sure your data is encrypted seamlessly with a high-level encryption called Federal Information Processing Standard (FIPS), a U.S. government computer security standard used to accredit cryptographic modules.
 What does that mean for your agency?
 That means even if your agency’s network is compromised, your actual data files are safe.